nicotsou/nicotsou.com/content/blog/fun-facts-about-switzerland-part-i/index.md

 Hang gliding is the closest thing you can get to flying like a bird, and Interlaken is one of the best places in the world to do it!

 This is one of the moments you question your friendship with [panos.tech](http://panos.tech).
-After some days he texted me [this video](https://www.youtube.com/watch?v=dLBJA8SlH2w).
+After some days he texted me the following video.
 Thankfully, he lives far away.

+<iframe width="100%" height="360" src="https://www.youtube.com/embed/dLBJA8SlH2w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Well, I don't want this to discourage you.
 It really worths a try.